BLOG

 5. Define rules to assist developers

 Developers usually work on specific projects without knowledge about security while they code.
-Static code analyzers help you define project-specific rules to ensure that all developers follow them without any manual intervention or sidetracking.
+Static code analyzers help define project-specific rules to ensure all developers follow them without manual intervention or sidetracking.

-By using a static code analyzer you also save from needing a security specialist just to ensure that all code is written appropriately.
-This way developers can be aware of security issues and do it themselves.
+With a static code analyzer, you can also avoid needing a security specialist just to ensure that all code is written appropriately.
+This way, developers can be aware of security issues and address them themselves.

 Some tools are starting to move into Integrated Development Environments (IDE).
 For the problems that can be detected during the software development phase itself, this is a critical phase within the development life cycle for which this tool can be introduced, as it provides immediate feedback to the developer on issues they might be introducing into the code during code development itself.

-This immediate feedback is very useful as compared to finding vulnerabilities much later in the development cycle.
-It also helps the business save itself from vulnerabilities that potentially could cost them millions.
+This immediate feedback is very useful compared to finding vulnerabilities much later in the development cycle.
+It also helps the business save itself from vulnerabilities that could potentially cost it millions.

 Conclusion

-Business applications are a critical part of a company’s success but yet many fail to realize this.
-Even worse, the importance of security during the stages of development.
-In a recent Ponemon Institute study, results showed that 33% of organizations surveyed never test their apps for security issues before deployment and that most companies test less than half of the applications they deploy.
-That totals nearly 12 million mobile devices being carried around with active vulnerabilities.
+A recent Ponemon Institute study showed that 33% of organizations surveyed never test their apps for security issues before deployment and that most companies test less than half of the applications they deploy.
+That totals nearly 12 million mobile devices with active vulnerabilities.

-We understand that it is difficult to invest in something that may never benefit you, but the ones who are most vulnerable are the ones that think they will never be hacked.
-For those businesses looking to take measures to ramp up security, incorporating a good static code analysis solution may be the best way to get started.
+We understand that it is difficult to invest in something that may never benefit you, but the most vulnerable are the ones who think they will never be hacked.
+For those businesses looking to ramp up security, incorporating a good static code analysis solution may be the best way to get started.

 Harshit Agarwal